">

 Trail info coming soon!

-• Putting your clothes in the dryer on high heat for 10 minutes to kill any ticks that might be in your clothing.
+- When you get home, put your clothes in the dryer on high heat for at least 10 minutes before washing them.
+This should kill any ticks that might be on your clothing.

 Tick Safety & Awareness Info Sheet (PDF): English Arabic French Spanish Mandarin Kurdish